soundpress/RulesOfNYC/docs/c00/index.rst

          (C) Hoisting machine installation/assembly/erection, climbing/jumping, removal/disassembly, or a relocation requiring modifications to tie-backs, counterweights, or connections to the base building/structure.

-   (2) Façade recladding.
-For a project that is limited in scope to façade work, and which constitutes façade recladding, the primary or alternate site safety manager is required to be present at the site during all times active work is occurring, through all phases of work, beginning with the commencement of the façade work and continuing until the building is enclosed and the sidewalk shed is removed, except that, the primary or alternate site safety manager is not required to be present at the site during the following activities, provided no other work is in progress:
+   (2) Facade recladding.
+For a project that is limited in scope to facade work, and which constitutes facade recladding, the primary or alternate site safety manager is required to be present at the site during all times active work is occurring, through all phases of work, beginning with the commencement of the facade work and continuing until the building is enclosed and the sidewalk shed is removed, except that, the primary or alternate site safety manager is not required to be present at the site during the following activities, provided no other work is in progress:

       (i) Surveying that does not involve the disturbance of material, structure, or earth;